Dođi: Writing and recording

 After long and exhausting Hotel Nacional Tour, I tried to find my peace, to take a break from the world and the people, so I decided to travel to a certain big city where I tried to come back to myself while running away from everyone else, only to find out that – I don't know how to be alone.
 That's how the first lyrics of this song were written, and Senidah was a perfect partner for this duet, as an echo and another voice.

 When asked about the song, Senidah, who is known to idolize Merlin, stated:

 A collaboration with Dino is a dream come true to me, it means everything to me, my heart is full when I listen to our voices together.
 I proved to myself once again that everything, that I want with my entire being and soul, is possible.
 This is real proof and motivation for the future.
 Nothing is impossible and now I feel free to continue dreaming.

 Music video

 The music video was released during last hours of 2020.
-It was uploaded to Merlin's YouTube channel during his virtual concert.
-It was directed by Slovenian artist Kukla (stylized as КУКЛА) and filmed in Sarajevo and Lukomir.
+It was uploaded to Dervišhalidović's YouTube channel during his virtual concert.
+It was directed by Slovenian artist Kukla and filmed in Sarajevo and Lukomir.

 When asked about the filming, Senidah stated:

 This year was definitely different for all of us, time passed strangely and strange things occurred.
 We split the filming in several stages, and our energy would spread and strengthen every time.
 I also discovered gorgeous landscapes in Bosnia, met lovely people, and Dino kept me safe and made sure I didn't miss anything.

-Within less of two hours, the music video accumulated more than 200,000 views.
+Within less than two hours, the music video accumulated more than 200,000 views.